 This is why human males engage in a lot of violence with one another, even if it may have no direct bearing on their reproductive success in the given moment e.g. pre-pubescent boys wrestling with each other.

 This evolutionarily important behaviour has to be practised since childhood just as boxers practice a lot before the actual fight.
-Passing on one’s genes is an important matter biologically speaking, and therefore our psychology is evolved to ensure that we practice behaviors that contribute to our reproductive success in the future.
+Passing on one’s genes is an important matter biologically speaking, and therefore our psychology is evolved to ensure that we practice behaviours that contribute to our reproductive success in the future.

 Women, on the other hand, have nothing to gain by being violent but a lot to lose.
 Women need to place a higher value on their own lives than do men on theirs, given the fact that infants depend on maternal care more than on paternal care.